yenting-biao/wp1121/hw2/README.md

 Visit `http://localhost:5173` to see the app in action.
 That's it, you're done!

-Also note that please start the backend server first.
+**Also note that please start the backend server first.
+Make sure that you have connected to MongoDB before you start the frontend server.**

 ## eslint and prettier